-Everyone’s experience will be somewhat different, but here are three benefits of having your own Office.
+Everyone’s experience will be different, but here are three benefits of having your own office.

 In most cases, it’s about money.
-The fact that you are hitting 40, 50, or 60, and still sharing space becomes a lot less practical.
-But there are also the obvious environmental factors and downsides including noise and lack of privacy.
+You are hitting 40, 50, or 60, and still sharing space becomes a lot less practical.
+But there are also the obvious environmental factors and downsides, including noise and lack of privacy.
 While most workers are great and friendly, everyone can be affected by each other’s business cycle.

 When everyone is loud, it’s hard to be productive.
 All you need maybe a quiet and peaceful environment.
-Co-workers who identify as extroverts choose to work alone for much of their workday.
-And the reverse is also true: introverts often also enjoy socializing in small groups.
+Co-workers who are introverts prefer to work alone, always much of their workday.
+And the reverse is also true: extroverts often also enjoy socializing in small groups.
 Although most need solitary work time, they don’t want to be alone all day long.

 Co-working is convenient.
-But it doesn’t necessarily come cheap.
-If you’ve just got a few employees, it can definitely make sense from a financial standpoint.
-You’re not paying for a whole office and all the associated expenses.
+Though it doesn’t come cheap, If you’ve just got a few employees, it makes sense from a financial standpoint.
+It just means you are not paying for a whole office and all the associated expenses.
 Instead, you’re just renting a few desks, often month-by-month.
-But once the business begins to take off, you can get more quality furniture for your office and you suddenly realize you would be saving a lot of money by getting your own space.
+But once the business begins to take off, you can get more quality furniture for your office, and you suddenly realize you would be saving a lot of money by getting your own space.

-When you reach a point where leasing your own office becomes cheaper than sharing space, it will vary depending on the local real estate market and the demands of your business.
+When you reach a point where leasing your own office becomes cheaper than sharing space, it will vary depending on your business’s local real estate market and demands.
 Then, there are all the additional expenses to consider, from utilities to that must-have coffee machine, kitchen utilities such as a water dispenser, microwave, and files.
-Doing some quick math should give you an idea of when it’s time to ditch the co-working space and get your own place.
+Doing some quick math should give you an idea of when it’s time to ditch the co-working space and get your place.

-In a Co-working space, it’s hard for employees to feel proud or a real sense of ownership and investment.
-Worse; you’re never settled hence you find yourself leasing different spaces in less than a year or so.
+It’s hard for employees to feel proud or a real sense of ownership and investment in a Co-working space.
+Worse, you never settle; hence you find yourself leasing different areas in less than a year or so.
 It’s like letting an apartment and sleeping in somebody else’s bed, sitting on somebody else’s sofa, or looking at someone’s art.
 Something feels a bit off.

-When you finally strike out on your own, you get a chance to build something that reflects on who you are and your company.
+When you start on your own, you get a chance to build something that reflects who you are and your company.